Phase transitions for a planar quadratic contact process: Proof of Theorem

+I. Let $\mathcal{P}$ be a Poisson process on $\mathbb{R}^2 \times [0,\infty )$ with intensity $\epsilon$.
+If $(x,s) \in \mathcal{P}$, a triangular vacant region with edges perpendicular to the orientation vectors and with incenter at $x \in \mathbb{R}^2$ and having radius $r$, is created at time $s$.
+The $i^{th}$ edge of this triangle, corresponding to the orientation vector $n_i$ will move inward with linear rate $a_i$, $i=1,2,3$ (in general $a_i's$ may be negative, and in this case the corresponding edges move outward).
+The collection of all such triangles at time $t$ is what Bramson and Gray call the {\it noninteractive region} at $t$ and the individual triangles, they call {\it death regions}.

+II.
+The second way that new triangles can appear in the vacant region takes into account possible overlaps and collisions of the shrinking and/or expanding triangles that make up the vacant region.
+If $(x,s)\in\mathcal{P}$, and there exist $T_k(x_k,s_k;s)\in A_s$ such that

-In case two or more vacant regions overlap or collide, a new vacant region is formed with the same geometry, whose edges move outward at rate $b>0$ (the {\it interaction rate}) until each edge catches up to the corresponding edges of all of the regions which produced the original overlap or collision.
+taking the maximal such intersection, this intersection forms an {\it overlap region} that is created at time $s$.
+This region will also be triangular with edges perpendicular to $n_i$, $i=1,2,3$ \citep[Proposition~1]{BG-91}.
+A single death region $T(x,s;s)$ can give rise to more than one overlap region.
+The edges of the overlap region move outward at positive rate $b$, the {\it interaction rate}, until each edge catches up to the corresponding edges of all of the regions that produced the original overlap.
 At that point, the edges of the overlap or collision region will begin to move inward with rates $a_i$.
-We will explain this in more detail later.
-If $a_i > 0$, for $i=1,2,3$, Bramson and Gray have shown that the process has a nontrivial stationary distribution when the error rate is small enough.
+In addition to overlaps from newly formed death regions that overlap already existing regions, triangles with outward moving edges can collide with each other: if there exist $T_k(x_k,s_k;s)\in A_s$ such that